 In 2015, Diana Gurieva, stepped down as Executive Vice President of the Foundation and Andrea Reynolds, formerly of the Community Foundations of the Hudson Valley was hired as Diana’s successor.
 As part of this transition, Andrea became President and CEO and Rob Dyson continued as Chairman of the Board.
 By any measure, the impact of Diana’s tenure was impressive.
 With a focus on channeling funds where they would have the greatest impact, Diana personally oversaw more than $330 million in grants awarded, providing core support to a dizzying array of organizations both large and small.
 Along with Rob, Diana’s legacy includes the oversight and management of the Walkway Over the Hudson project, as well as the development of Upper Landing Park, a pocket-park along the Hudson River that serves as the main entry to a 21-story outdoor elevator, which shuttles visitors back and forth between the Walkway Over the Hudson and the Poughkeepsie waterfront.
 Ms. Gurieva passed away in early 2017 after a lengthy battle with cancer.
 Her keen intellect, drive, curiosity, and exceedingly high standards are missed by all.

 When the Dyson Foundation was started in 1957, there were only about 4,000 foundations in the United States; today there are over 86,000.
-Since its founding, the Foundation has paid out over $360 million in grants to organizations large and small, national and local, in the Mid-Hudson Valley and beyond.
+Since its founding, the Foundation has paid out over $371 million in grants to organizations large and small, national and local, in the Mid-Hudson Valley and beyond.
 The Dyson Foundation’s current grantmaking includes a significant grants program in the Mid-Hudson Valley of New York State that seeks to improve the quality of life in the region, create opportunities and support for economically disadvantaged individuals and families, and strengthen the nonprofit sector.
 The Dyson Foundation also supports a number of organizations and causes that are tied to Dyson family interests.
 Its assets currently stand at approximately $215 million.
-In 2017, the Dyson Foundation awarded grants totaling almost $14 million.
+In 2017, the Dyson Foundation awarded grants totaling more than $11 million, and it's assets at year end were over $191 million.